pekaju/mini-framework/README.md

 The `StateManager` class is used for managing the application's state.
 It provides the following methods:

 - `setState(newState)`: Sets a new state and notifies subscribers.
-- `setStateNosub(newState)`: Sets a new state without notifying subscribers.
 - `getState()`: Returns the current state.
 - `subscribe(callback)`: Subscribes a function to state changes.
 - `unsubscribe(callback)`: Unsubscribes a function from state changes.